jshields123/CV/README.md

 Makers Academy - London (Remote) - 01/2021 to 03/2021
 Makers Student

+-  Makers Academy is a full stack developer bootcamp that challenges you to push beyond your own perceived limits, to develop skills at a rapid pace.
+I thoroughly enjoyed the course that involved acquiring skills to learn core principles of developing software (OOP, TDD,MVC, DDD) and applying those to many new languages (JavaScript, Ruby, HTML, CSS, SQL), technologies (React, React Native, Express, MongoDB) and frameworks (Bootstrap, Next.js, Node.js, Rails).
+-  The course allowed me to develop both the self-led learning techniques and also extensive experience with working in agile groups and pair programming.
+The TDD approach to writing code is engrained in the ethos of the course and so now being a “Maker”, I to wholeheartedly believe in this philosophy.
+The testing frameworks we used were Rspec, Jest, Jasmine and actually developed our own testing framework.
+-  In the larger projects such as creating a Facebook clone and developing our own Market finder app we worked in two day sprints for a two week period, working through the weekend.
+This was invaluable experience and resulted in developing and deploying apps via Heroku and CircleCI.

 Hays Recruitment - Sydney - 09/2016 to 09/2020
 Senior Recruitment Consultant